What are cookies?

 Targeting cookies

 Targeting cookies are designed to market to customers with targeted ads.
 Captured data can also be shared with third parties so that the performance of ads can be monitored and measured.
 Targeting cookies also help to create user profiles, building a picture of a user’s likes, dislikes, habits, purchases, etc. By capturing visitor data, websites can then display ads to customers based on their personal preferences.
-We do not use targeting cookies.
+We do not use any targeting cookies.

-Updated 1 January 2024
+Updated 8 January 2025